Aquafina-water-bottle/jp-mining-note/docs/docs/jpresources.md

 The following scripts have the following changes:

-- They all with jp-mining-note by default.
+- They all work with jp-mining-note by default.
 - They have been rewritten so it can be presented in human-readable format right below the one-liner.
 - The one-liners can be re-compiled from the source code at your own discretion